dbaspider/HotLog_Old/Readme.txt

     * Guillaume Cornu, for fixing the GetRegValue() function ;
     * Oleg Danilov, who added the SetMemoLimit() procedure ;
     * Vittorio Loschi, who corrected the buggy SetFileName() procedure ;
-    * "Sergue? who fixed a sometimes incorrect initialization ;
+    * "Sergueï" who fixed a sometimes incorrect initialization ;
     * Jean-Philippe R. who tracked and fixed a bug occuring in "append" mode ;

     ...
 And to all those of you who sent suggestions or encouragements.